 Wapplyzer : Technology Connections : 9

-So, the Toyota Corolla was where we ended up first.
+The Toyota Corolla page was where we went first.

-They have the same level of domain authority as The Good Guys, which is surprisingly strong, as we’d have assumed retailers (who get more regular traffic) would have built up better authority.
+They have the same level of domain authority as The Good Guys.
+This is slightly surprisingly, as we’d assumed retailers (who get more regular traffic) would have better authority.

-And from a tracking and technology set-up, they seemed less active in this space.
-In fact, the 2 tracking systems (Tag Manager and Analytics) seemed really low to us.
+But from a tracking and technology set-up, they seem less active in this space.
+In fact, having only 2 tracking systems (Tag Manager and Analytics) seems really low.

 However, from a customer experience point of view, the site looks and works well.
-Fun videos, LARGE product images and compared to the TV retail experience, everything is much less frenetic.
-There’s much more use of white space, graphic icons and it’s a much more visually pleasing experience.
+Fun videos, LARGE product images.
+And compared to the TV online pages, everything is less frenetic.
+There’s much more use of white space, graphic icons and it’s a more visually pleasing experience.
 A much better design.

 Compared to the TV buying experience, they use shorter sentences and larger fonts.
 They don’t deluge you with information.
 They use visuals, videos and icons to bring the experience to life.

 While they don’t use reviews as such, they use industry awards such as “Australia’s Best Small Car under $35,000” to build trust in the purchase.